Abhisit Vejjajiva

-Born in England to Thai parents, Abhisit also holds British citizenship.
+Born in England to Thai Chinese father, prof. Atthasit, and Siamese mother, Sodsai, Abhisit also holds British citizenship.
 He attended Eton College and earned bachelor's and master's degrees from the University of Oxford.
 After his graduation he taught as an economics lecturer at Chulachomklao Royal Military Academy and Thammasat University.
 Abhisit was elected to the Thai House of Representatives at the age of 27 and served as minister to the Office of the Prime Minister under Chuan Leekpai from 1997 to 2001.

 He narrowly lost the 2003 Democrat Party leadership election, but unopposedly became the party's chairman two years later following the Democrats' defeat in the 2005 general election.

 Abhisit was appointed prime minister of Thailand on 17 December 2008, after the Constitutional Court of Thailand removed Prime Minister Somchai Wongsawat from office.
 At age 44, he was the country's youngest prime minister in more than 60 years.

-Abhisit became premier at a time of global economic turmoil and rising domestic political tensions.
+Abhisit became premier during the Great Recession and rising domestic political tensions.
 As prime minister, he promoted a "People's Agenda", which focused primarily on policies affecting the living conditions of Thailand's rural and working class citizens.
 He administered two economic stimulus packages: a US$40 billion, three-year infrastructure improvement plan, and a more than US$3 billion program of cash subsidies and handouts.
-By 2010, the stock market and the value of the baht had rebounded to their highest levels since the 1997 Asian Financial Crisis.
+By 2010, the stock market and the value of the baht had rebounded to their highest levels since the 1997 Asian financial crisis.
 Human Rights Watch called Vejjajiva "the most prolific censor in recent Thai history" and Freedom House downgraded Thailand's rating of media freedom to "not free".
 Abhisit also advocated for stronger anti-corruption measures, although several members of his Cabinet resigned due to corruption scandals and parts of his economic stimulus packages were criticised for instances of alleged corruption.

 Abhisit's government faced major protests in April 2009 and April–May 2010.
-The military's crackdowns on protesters left many dead.
+The military's crackdowns on protesters left at least 91 dead.
 Abhisit launched a reconciliation plan to investigate the crackdown, but the work of the investigation commission was hampered by military and government agencies.
 The Thai Army clashed with Cambodian troops numerous times from 2009 to 2010 in the bloodiest fighting in over two decades.
 The South Thailand insurgency escalated during Abhisit's government, and reports of torture and human rights violations increased.

 Having resigned the party leadership after the defeat the Democrats suffered in the parliamentary elections of 2011, Abhisit was re-elected as leader at a party assembly.

 In 2018, the Democrats held a contest for party leader in preparation for the upcoming election.
 Abhisit was re-elected party leader, beating former PDRC leader, Warong Dechgitvigrom, by approximately 10,000 votes.
 However, after a poor showing in the 2019 election, Abhisit resigned as party leader.